-$$\alpha_q(\chi, V) = \exp(V/27) \frac{0.005(200 - \chi)}{\exp(\frac{200 - \chi}{20}) - 1},$$ (17.31)
+$$\alpha_q(\chi, V) = \exp\left(\frac{V}{27}\right) \frac{0.005(200 - \chi)}{\exp(200 - \chi/20) - 1} \quad (31)$$

-$$\beta_q = 0.002. \tag{17.32}$$
+$$\beta_q = 0.002 \tag{32}$$

 Conductances that depend on both membrane voltage and calcium concentration are rarely as well characterized experimentally as are ordinary voltage-dependent channels.
-In part this is due to the technical challenges in trying to achieve a "calcium clamp" to precisely quantify the calcium-dependence.
+In part this is due to the technical challenges in trying to achieve a 'calcium clamp' to precisely quantify the calciumdependence.
 Furthermore, voltage-clamp experiments on these conductances are more difficult to interpret because even though the membrane voltage is held fixed by the clamp circuitry, the intracellular calcium concentration is varying during the clamp.
 Consequently, modelers must often devise rate equations for such channels based on more qualitative criteria than are used for regular voltage-dependent channels.
-To simplify this task, it is common to take one of the α/β rate equations as a constant [as was done for β_q in Eq.
-(17.32) above] and to put all of the voltageand calcium-dependence into the other rate equation.
+To simplify this task, it is common to take one of the $\alpha/\beta$ rate equations as a constant [as was done for $\beta_q$ in Eq.
+(32) above] and to put all of the voltage- and calcium-dependence into the other rate equation.
 This reduces the number of unknown parameters in the model, and it simplifies searching the parameter space.

 For understanding the effects on channel gating, the region of space in which the calcium concentration must be known is a thin shell just inside the membrane surface.
 The calcium concentration in this region can be significantly different from the bulk concentration in the interior of the cell.
-Calcium enters this shell region primarily through the influx of Ca^{2+} ions through membrane calcium channels.
-Calcium leaves the shell region due to diffusion and buffering.
-A simple model of intracellular calcium dynamics describes this process by a differential equation of the form (Traub, 1982)
+Calcium enters this shell region primarily through the influx of Ca2+ ions through membrane calcium channels.
+Calcium leaves the shell region because of diffusion and buffering.
+A simple model of intracellular calcium dynamics describes this process by a differential equation of the form:

-$$\frac{d\chi}{dt} = AI{\text{Ca}} - B\chi, \qquad (17.33)$$

-where A is a constant related to the volume of the shell and the conversion of coulombs to moles of ions, while B is a rate constant representing the effects of diffusion and buffering.
-As a technical note, recall that ionic currents are typically defined as "inward negative" (see subsection entitled "Sign Conventions" above).
+$$\frac{\mathrm{d}\chi}{\mathrm{d}t} = AI{\mathrm{Ca}} - B\chi \tag{33}$$ where A is a constant related to the volume of the shell and the conversion of coulombs to moles of ions, while B is a rate constant representing the effects of diffusion and buffering.
+As a technical note, recall that ionic currents are typically defined as 'inward negative' (see Section on 'Sign Conventions' above).
 Using this convention, the constant A in Eq.
-(17.33)

-will be a negative number, such that inward (negative) calcium current will cause a positive change in calcium concentration χ .
-For a discussion of more advanced techniques for modeling calcium dynamics, see Yamada et al. (1998).
+(33) will be a negative number, such that inward (negative) calcium current will cause a positive change in calcium concentration $\chi$ .
+For a discussion of more advanced techniques for modeling calcium dynamics, see Ref 19.

-17.3.2 Markov Models of Individual Channels
+Markov Models of Individual Channels

 The HH framework has been extremely successful for developing quantitative models of macroscopic currents observed in single neurons.
 However, a different approach must be used if one is interested in modeling the currents flowing through individual channels.
 At the microscopic level, gating of individual ion channels is a stochastic process.
 Transitions between permissive and nonpermissive gating states take place by probabilistic transitions between different conformational states of the ion channel complex.
 Certain conformational states allow ions to move through the channel, while others do not.
-When monitored experimentally in single-channel patch-clamp recordings, for example, individual channels are observed to fluctuate randomly between open and closed states.
+When monitored experimentally in single-channel patchclamp recordings, for example, individual channels are observed to fluctuate randomly between open and closed states.